 Here’s a fun video on how you can make this Simple Jellyfish Suncatcher, today!

 Using colorful markers to easily tie-dye the coffee filters makes this craft even more fun.
 You can easily change the look of each jellyfish just by blending different colored markers together.

 Curling ribbon colors are another quick and easy way to customize each jellyfish ocean craft.

-Here’s some supplies you’ll need to make your Coffee Filter Jelly Fish Ocean Craft for Kids
+Here are some supplies you’ll need to make your Coffee Filter Jelly Fish Ocean Craft for Kids

 - Coffee filter

 - Markers – we used washable school markers